BenKang34/LACountyHomelessness/README.md

 You can customize the dashboard to further examine by choosing any of the three geographical levels, 19 Homeless measures and 2 overlay markers.

-### Some Insights from the Crime Dashboard
+### Part IV-2 Some Insights from the Crime Dashboard

 Our dashboard illustrates different types of crime where victims are the homeless people.
 We have included selection features to select the time interval as well as crime type to examine further.

 We can conclude two insights from this page: first, the most common risk for unsheltered homeless people is assault.
 Second, 6 am to 12 am is a relatively safer period for homeless people.

-Some Insights from 311 Calls Dashboard: Homeless Encampment
+### Part IV-3 Some Insights from 311 Calls Dashboard: Homeless Encampment

 [311 ANALYSIS]